akhilrao/akhilrao.github.io/_posts/2015-10-08-imperfect-information-car-search.md

 Most situations we consider in economics already exist, or are similar to ones that do, so there's usually a distribution we can work with or a reasonable guess we can make.
 The connection between EU-maxing/minU-maxing and risk preference is interesting to me; I'd like to go back to the manager's problem and add uncertainty and different risk preferences in this form between the manager and owner.

 I like this problem.
-At some point, I want to try solving it with a generic distribution of values and running it in R.
+At some point, I want to try solving it with a different distribution and running it in R.